Skip to main content

 WILL FORMING A UNION CREATE TENSIONS AT WORK BETWEEN STAFF AND SUPERVISORS?

-Most union members find that once a union is established, it is less tense — and less personal — to approach a supervisor as a representative of the union than it was to raise issues as a lone individual.
+Most union members find that once a union is established, it is less tense — and less stressful — to approach a supervisor as a member of their union than it was to raise issues as a lone individual.

 WILL WE HAVE TO STRIKE?